linguini1/gol-16/assembler/README.md

 Contains the assembler for the ORiginal Gol-16 Assembly Language (ORG-ASM).

 ## Specifications
-To view the specifications for ORG-ASM, please view the [spec file][] listed in the main project directory.
+To view the specifications for ORG-ASM, please view the [spec file][spec-file] listed in the main project directory.

 ## Inspirations
 This lexer is heavily inspired by the C lexer featured on [The Vimagean][lexer-vid] channel.
 I have never built a lexer